Pylons/pyramid/docs/narr/configuration.rst

 Conclusion
 ~~~~~~~~~~

-Our hello world application is the simplest possible :mod:`repoze.bfg`
+Our hello world application is one of the simplest possible
-application, configured "imperatively".
-We can see a good deal of
+:mod:`repoze.bfg` applications, configured "imperatively".
+We can see
-what's going on "under the hood" when we configure a :mod:`repoze.bfg`
+a good deal of what's going on "under the hood" when we configure a
-application imperatively.
-However, another mode of configuration
+:mod:`repoze.bfg` application imperatively.
+However, another mode of
-exists named *declarative* configuration.
+configuration exists named *declarative* configuration.

 Hello World, Configured Declaratively
 -------------------------------------